unum-cloud/usearch/README.md

 - Into a __file__ defined with a path.
 - Into a __stream__ defined with a callback, serializing or reconstructing incrementally.
-- Into a __buffer__ of fixed length, or a memory-mapped file, that supports random access.
+- Into a __buffer__ of fixed length or a memory-mapped file that supports random access.

 The latter allows you to serve indexes from external memory, enabling you to optimize your server choices for indexing speed and serving costs.
 This can result in __20x cost reduction__ on AWS and other public clouds.